yorkshireorange/PSY6422/README.md

 # PSY6422
- Repo for the PSY6422 assignment
+ Repo for the PSY6422 assignment - the full presentation is available at https://yorkshireorange.github.io/PSY6422/